flectra-hq/flectra/doc/howtos/web.rst

             },
         });

-When overriding the :func:`~flectra.Widget.init` method of a widget it is *of the utmost importance* to pass the parent to the ``this._super()`` call, otherwise the relation will not be set up correctly::
+When overriding the :func:`~odoo.Widget.init` method of a widget it is *of the utmost importance* to pass the parent to the ``this._super()`` call, otherwise the relation will not be set up correctly::